Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Data examples

 \subsection{Interest in the search term ``data science''}

 We analyse the weekly interest in the search term ``data science'' from Google Trends, in the US state of California.
-The link to obtain the data (accessed on 24 August 2021) was \url{https://trends.google.com/trends/explore?date=today Google Trends describe the data as follows. ``Numbers represent search interest relative to the highest point on the chart for the given region and time.
+The link to obtain the data was \url{https://trends.google.com/trends/explore?date=today Google Trends describe the data as follows. ``Numbers represent search interest relative to the highest point on the chart for the given region and time.
 A value of 100 is the peak popularity for the term.
 A value of 50 means that the term is half as popular.
 A score of 0 means there was not enough data for this term."
 Weeks in this data series start on Sundays and the dataset spans the weeks from w/c 28th August 2016 to w/c 15th August 2021 (so almost five years' worth of data).
 The observations are discrete (integers from 22 to 100), which would likely pose difficulties for the competing methods as outlined earlier.

 We execute the RNSP procedure with the default setting of $M = 1000$ and with $\alpha = 0.1$, with no overlaps, which returns the three intervals of significance shown in Figure \ref{fig:ds}.
 The intervals are: w/c 23 April 2017 -- w/c 10 June 2018 (interval 1), w/c 24 June 2018 -- w/c 17 November 2019 (interval 2), w/c 3 May 2020 -- w/c 14 March 2021 (interval 3).
-While intervals 1 and 2 correspond to likely increases in the median interest, interval 3 clearly corresponds to a likely decrease, and the mid-point of interval 3 (w/c 4 October 2020) visually aligns well with what seems to be a rather sudden drop of interest.
+While intervals 1 and 2 correspond to likely increases in the median interest, interval 3 clearly corresponds to a likely decrease, and the midpoint of interval 3 (w/c 4 October 2020) visually aligns well with what seems to be a rather sudden drop of interest.

-It is difficult to speculate as to possible reasons for this perhaps surprising drop of interest.
+It is difficult to speculate as to possible reasons for this drop of interest.
 A blog post on the popular website \url{https://towardsdatascience.com} (\url{https://bit.ly/3kqwDWO}) reports that ``2020 was the first year since 2016, Data Scientist was not the number one job in America, according to Glassdoor's annual ranking.
 That title would belong to Front End Engineer, followed by Java Developer, followed by Data Scientist."
 However, visually, a similar decline in interest is observed e.g. in the analogous Google Trends series for the term ``Java" (not shown).
-To offer some comparative perspective, there is also a slight decline in the search intensity for the term ``artificial intelligence'' (also picked up by RNSP; not shown), but it is much less pronounced than those in ``data science'' or ``Java''.
-The role of the Covid-19 pandemic in these declines, their timings or relative magnitudes is not immediately clear.

 \comment{

 Have a look at ourworldindata.org.

 Also check examples from the bottom part of the \verb+NSP_robust.R+ script.